kossiitkgp/KWoC-Backend/README.md

 #### Login
 File: `middleware/login.go`

 Handles login/authentication for requests.
-Requests must included the `Bearer` key in the header with the JWT string for login.
+Requests must include the `Bearer` key in the header with the JWT string for login.

 The middleware responds to invalid/unauthenticated requests and only passes valid requests to the inner function.
-The middleware also adds the logged in user's username to the request's context.
+The middleware adds the logged-in user's username to the request's context.

-A constant `LOGIN_CTX_USERNAME_KEY` is exported by the middleware.
-This is the key used to access the login username.
+A constant `LOGIN_CTX_USERNAME_KEY` exported by the middleware is the key for the login username in the request's context.
 ```go
 login_username := r.Context().Value(middleware.LOGIN_CTX_USERNAME_KEY).(string)
 ```